pryoritymusic/webpagetest-blog/src/posts/benchmarking-javascript-memory-usage.md

 The `measureUserAgentSpecificMemory` API returns a breakdown of how many bytes the page consumes for memory *related to JavaScript and DOM elements only*.

 According to [research from the v8 team](https://docs.google.com/presentation/d/14uV5jrJ0aPs0Hd0Ehu3JPV8IBGc3U8gU6daLAqj6NrM/edit#slide=id.g381566e71b_0_0), \~35% of memory allocation on the web is JavaScript related, and 10% is for representing DOM elements in memory.
-The remaining 55% is images, browser features, and all the other stuff that gets put in memory.
+The remaining 55% is images,[^1] browser features, and all the other stuff that gets put in memory.
 So while this API is limited to JS and DOM related information at the moment, that does comprise a large portion (\~45%) of the actual memory usage of a page.

 An [article by Ulan, who spearheaded a lot of the work for the API](https://web.dev/monitor-total-page-memory-usage/) provides a sample return object.